jestjs/jest/README.md

 An array of file extensions that test files might have.
 Jest uses this when searching for tests to run.

 This is useful if, for example, you are writting test files using TypeScript with a `.ts` file extension.
-In such a scenario, you can use `['js', 'ts']` to make Jest find files that end in both `.js` and `.ts`.
+In such a scenario, Use `['js', 'ts']` to make Jest find files that end in both `.js` and `.ts`.
 (Don't forget to set up a TypeScript pre-processor using [`config.scriptPreprocessor`](http://facebook.github.io/jest/docs/api.html#config-scriptpreprocessor-string) too!)

 ### `config.testPathDirs` [array<string>]
 (default: `['<rootDir>']`)